 Even though I always have treats on my body in the learning stage, I do NOT always reward the dog with treats in my pockets!

-Cookies in New Places: Using a dish to reward
+Cookies in New Places: Dish to Reduce Reinforcement

 Here is an example of me teaching puppy Excel a front foot target.
 Watch how I reward from a dish on the ground.
 You can see that I start this process very early in the training.

 A few training sessions later I will start to chain behaviors together.
-Note that I have already practiced chaining several behaviors together previously, when the treats were on my body, but I didn’t reward until the end of the chain, so the concept of chaining behaviors and getting rewarded at the end of the sequence is not new to my dog.
+Note that I have already practiced chaining several behaviors together previously with the treats were on my body.
+However, I didn’t reward until the end of the chain, so the concept of chaining behaviors and getting rewarded at the end of the sequence is not new to my dog.

 For example, I might ask for a sit then a down then mark and reward.
 I only chain together behaviors with which the dog is fluent.